-- "2009/2010 Unit Bid" means the normal course issuer bid for the purchase of Units during the period from December 8, 2009 to December 7, 2010. - "ACMI" is an acronym for Aircraft, Crew, Maintenance and Insurance and means the operation of a dedicated aircraft on a leased basis whereby the customer is responsible for all costs of the operation and the owner provides the aircraft and crew and is responsible for the maintenance and insurance of the aircraft.
-This is also referred to as a "wet lease". - "Act" means the Canada Transportation Act. - "Amended and Restated Securityholders Agreement" means the amended and restated securityholders agreement dated as of January 1, 2011, among the Company, the Partnership, the GP, the Virmani Family Trust, the Mills Family Trust and the Porteous Family Trust, amended and restating the Securityholders Agreement; - "Arrangement" means the conversion of the Fund from an income trust to a corporation by way of a court-approved statutory plan of arrangement under Section 182 of the OBCA on January 1, 2011. - "B727" means Boeing 727-200. - "B757" means Boeing 757-200 ER. - "B767" means Boeing 767-200 ER. - "Board" means the board of directors of the Company. - "Cargojet" means the Company, together with its subsidiaries. - "Common Voting Shares" means the common voting shares of the Company. - "Company" means Cargojet Inc., a corporation incorporated under the laws of the Province of Ontario. - "CRA" means the Canada Revenue Agency. - "Credit Facility" means the senior revolving credit facility in an aggregate principal amount of \$25 million. - "CTA" means the Canadian Transportation Agency. - "Debenture Indenture" means, collectively, the indenture governing the 6.5% Debentures, dated March 21, 2012, between the Fund and Computershare Trust Company of Canada. - "6.5% Debentures" means the subordinated unsecured convertible debentures due April 30, 2017, bearing interest at a rate of 6.50% per annum, payable semi-annually in arrears on April 30 and October 31 of each year, and convertible at any time at the option of the holders into Voting Shares at a conversion price of \$11.75 per share subject to adjustment in certain circumstances. - "7.5% Debenture Bid" means the normal course issuer bid for the purchase of Debentures during the period from March 17, 2009 to March 16, 2010. - "7.5% Debentures" means the subordinated unsecured convertible debentures due April 30, 2013, bearing interest at a rate of 7.50% per annum, payable semi-annually in arrears on April 30 and October 31 of each year.
+"ACMI" is an acronym for Aircraft, Crew, Maintenance and Insurance and means the operation of a dedicated aircraft on a leased basis whereby the customer is responsible for all costs of the operation and the owner provides the aircraft and crew and is responsible for the maintenance and insurance of the aircraft.
+This is also referred to as a "wet lease".

+"Act" means the Canada Transportation Act.

+"Amended and Restated Security holders Agreement" means the amended and restated security holders agreement dated as of January 1, 2011, among the Company, the Partnership, the GP, the Virmani Family Trust, the Mills Family Trust and the Porteous Family Trust, amended and restating the Security holders Agreement;

+"Arrangement" means the conversion of the Fund from an income trust to a corporation by way of a courtapproved statutory plan of arrangement under Section 182 of the OBCA on January 1, 2011.

+"B727" means Boeing 727-200 series aircraft.

+"B757" means Boeing 757-200 ER series aircraft.

+"B767" means Boeing 767-200 ER series aircraft.

+"Board" means the board of directors of the Company.

+"Cargojet" means the Company, together with its subsidiaries.

+"Common Voting Shares" means the common voting shares of the Company.

+"Company" means Cargojet Inc., a corporation incorporated under the laws of the Province of Ontario.

+"CRA" means the Canada Revenue Agency.

+"Credit Facility" means the senior revolving credit facility in an aggregate principal amount of \$45 million.

+"CTA" means the Canadian Transportation Agency.

+"Debenture Indenture" means, collectively, the indenture governing the 6.5% Debentures, dated March 21, 2012, between the Fund and Computershare Trust Company of Canada.

+"6.5% Debentures" means the subordinated unsecured convertible debentures due April 30, 2017, bearing interest at a rate of 6.50% per annum, payable semi-annually in arrears on April 30 and October 31 of each year, and convertible at any time at the option of the holders into Voting Shares at a conversion price of \$11.75 per share subject to adjustment in certain circumstances.

+"7.5% Debentures" means the subordinated unsecured convertible debentures due April 30, 2013, bearing interest at a rate of 7.50% per annum, payable semi-annually in arrears on April 30 and October 31 of each year.
 In May 2012, the Company redeemed all of its outstanding 7.5% Debentures at par or \$1,000 per convertible debenture for a total amount of \$24.7 million.